nathangoffriller/TreeHacks/README.md

 <img src='SciSearch Logo.png' title='SciSearch Logo' width='' alt='Logo' />

 ## Opening doors for Computer Science students one project at a time.
-This website shows users Computer Science students opportunities around them.
+SciSearch provides users with information about Computer Science opportunities, like hackathons, internships, classes, or jobs, around them.

 ### How We Built It
 SciSearch was built using HTML, JavaScript, ArcGIS, and Firebox.
 HTML and JavaScript were for the front-end and back-end development respectively, ArcGIS was used for the map features, and Firebox was used to launch our app.